linux-system-roles/auto-maintenance/README.md

 since the last tag, and ask you what will be the new semantic version to use for the tag.
 It will then put the changes in a file to use for the update to the CHANGELOG.md file for the new version, and put you in your editor to edit the file.
-If you are using this in conjunction with `local-repo-dev-sync.sh`, it will push the changes to your repo and create a pull request for CHANGELOG.md.
+If you are using this in conjunction with `manage-role-repos.sh`, it will push the changes to your repo and create a pull request for CHANGELOG.md.
 Once the CHANGELOG.md PR is merged, there is github action automation to tag the repo with the version, create a github release, and import the new version into Ansible Galaxy.
-You must provide a branch for the PR, or if you are not using the script with `local-repo-dev-sync.sh`, you can create a branch in your local clone directory.
+You must provide a branch for the PR, or if you are not using the script with `manage-role-repos.sh`, you can create a branch in your local clone directory.
 ```
-BRANCH=my_branch_name LSR_BASE_DIR=~/working-lsr ./local-repo-dev-sync.sh `pwd`/role-make-version-changelog.sh
+BRANCH=my_branch_name LSR_BASE_DIR=~/working-lsr ./manage-role-repos.sh `pwd`/role-make-version-changelog.sh
 ```
 NOTE: You must install and configure `gh` in order to create the pull request.
 If you want to have more control over the commit, commit msg, and PR, then you